New York City Travel Guide

 Q: What can you do in New York City for $20 or less?

-There are many free and cheap things to do in NYC, like picnicking in one of the city's 1700 parks, doing an audio tour of the Theater District, climbing The Vessel in Hudson Yards, wandering the art galleries of Chelsea, and biking over the Brooklyn Bridge.
+There are many free and cheap things to do in NYC, like enjoying an al fresco meal at one of the many lovely NYC picnic spots, walking around one of the city's 1700 parks, doing a self-guided audio tour of the city, wandering the art galleries of Chelsea, and taking in the free New York City views from the Staten Island ferry.